johnbotris/mpk-mini-mkii-bitwig-script/README.md

 # MPK Mini MKII Programs + Controller Scripts for Bitwig

 The [original controller script](https://github.com/trixtan/MpkMiniMkIIBC) for the MPK mini MkII seems to have been thoroughly abandoned, and no longer works with (at least) newer versions of Bitwig.
-I had planned on simply fixing that up but I ended up completely gutting it making a brand new controller
+I had planned on simply fixing that up but I ended up completely gutting it and making a brand new controller

 # Installation